virkud/bios611-project1/README.md

 Primary questions
 -----------------
-The primary question is to identify and characterize features predictive of mortality in heart failure patients.
-This will be conducted in two steps:
+The primary question is to identify and characterize features in heart failure patients.

-1) We will examine a variety of features (demographic information, medications, and lab results) to identify predictors of mortality in this patient poulation using logistic regression, LASSO, and Elastic Net.

-2) We will characterize propensity scores for medications identified in the first step using logistic regression and Random forest.

 Completition criterion
 ----------------------
-I want to fully understand the heart failure patients in this dataset and identify a preferred method to identify predictors and to calculate propensity scores.
+I want to understand the heart failure patients in this datasets.